tytydraco/yessleep/out/My_imaginary_friend_is_getting_more_violent_Now_he_wants_my_permission_to_do_things.md

 I looked up—and there he was.
 Arms looped over like a monkey, his long blue fingers gripping the wood.

 He was laughing.
 Loud, erratic.
-Then the whisper came back, but now it was louder.
+Then the whisper came back, now sharper.
 Over and over.

 “*Let me kill them.
 Let me kill them.
 Let me kill them.*”

 It crawled under my skin, made my hands shake.
 I couldn’t take it, so I got up and left.

-As I walked off, I heard him shout behind me—his voice sharp, almost desperate:
+As I walked off, I heard him shout behind me—his voice almost desperate:

 “*You have to let me kill them*”